exyi/diplomka/diplomka/text/3-analysis-2-metrics.md

 Ideally, we would measure a hydrogen bond between the hydrogen and the acceptor heavy atom.
 Since the exact hydrogen positions are rarely known, we will instead only consider the distance between heavy atoms (oxygen, nitrogen, or carbon).
-Despite the availability of many algorithms for completing PDB structures with missing hydrogens, there are tricky cases where automatic the completion fails.
+Despite the availability of many algorithms for completing PDB structures with missing hydrogens, there are tricky cases where the automatic completion fails.
-This happens for instance in cases when a base holds charge and thus have an additional hydrogen, such as those in [in i-Motif cytosine pairs](https://doi.org/10.1002/anie.202309327).
+This happens for instance in cases when a base holds charge and thus has an additional hydrogen, such as those [in i-Motif cytosine pairs](https://doi.org/10.1002/anie.202309327).
 Alternatively, the base may be in an unusual tautomeric form where its hydrogens are on different atoms than usual.
 Although it is not very common, it is crucial in some basepair classes, and it is biologically relevant in a number of cases.
 We have already discussed the anionic form of **cWW G-U** (@sec:bp-terminology-lw-edgecase-a, <https://doi.org/10.1261/rna.079583.123>), but we can also [find a protonated **cWW C-U** in the ribosomes of some species](https://doi.org/10.1093/nar/29.24.5067) and even a [charged _"canonical"_ **cWW G-C** pair may exist](https://doi.org/10.1002/cphc.200900687).

 <!-- maybe cWH-A-G ?? -->

-In addition to distance measurements, we need to use other parameters defining geometry of hydrogen bonds.
+In addition to distance measurements, we need to use other parameters defining the geometry of hydrogen bonds.
 We used two angles between the two heavy atoms forming the H-bond and a neighboring atom situated on each base.
 Depending on whether we select the third atom next to the acceptor or donor, we call the parameter "Donor angle" or "Acceptor angle".
 For consistency, we will always select the last neighbor when ordered lexicographically by PDB atom name as the third atom.